Metropolis of Smyrna: Early Christianity and Byzantine era

 The precise year when Christianity spread in Smyrna is unknown.
 It was perhaps introduced by Apostle Paul or one of his companions.
 By the end of the 1st century the city already hosted a small Christian community, while its first head was one named Aristion.
-The Church of Smyrna was also one of the Seven Churches of Asia, mentioned at the New Testament, Book of Revelation, written by John of Patmos.
+The Church of Smyrna was also one of the Seven Churches of Asia, mentioned in the New Testament's Book of Revelation, written by John of Patmos.
 In ca. 110 AD, Ignatius of Antioch wrote a number of epistles among them to the people of Smyrna and its bishop, Polycarp.
-The latter martyred during the middle of the 2nd century AD.
-Polycarp was martyred, the next bishop of Smyrna was Papirius.
+The latter was martyred during the middle of the 2nd century AD.
+After Polycarp was martyred, the next bishop of Smyrna was Papirius.
 Papirius was later succeeded by Camerius, Smyrna was also the place of martyrdom of Saint Pionius, during the reign of Decius.

 Already from the early Christian years Smyrna was an autocephalous archbishopric as part of the wider Metropolis of Ephesus.
 During the 9th century the local archbishopric was promoted to a metropolis.
 At the time of its promotion, the diocese of Smyrna held the 39th position in the Notitiae Episcopatuum, while during the reign of Emperor Leo VI (886–912) it held the 44th position.
 The city was also the place of exile of the monk Theodore the Studite, who played a major role in the revivals both of Byzantine monasticism and of classical literary genres in Byzantium.

 In the 13th century, the city thrived under the Empire of Nicaea, while several churches and monasteries were erected, the most notable of them being the Lembon monastery.